 He continues, "will it happen this year?
 No. Will it be next year?
 No. But will it come at some stage?
 We believe that.
 And we’re very pleased with all the experience that we’ve gained with PlayStation VR, and we look forward to seeing where that takes us in the future."

 Ryan is referring to the VR landscape as a whole, but part of this could be referring to the future of PSVR in general.
 It's quite clear that PlayStation has yet to give up on PSVR, but we probably won't see its successor until a few years into the PS5's lifespan.
 If Sony was intending on releasing a PSVR2 soon, it probably wouldn't be offering free PlayStation Camera Adaptors to make PSVR compatible with the PS5.

-We also have confirmation for the first couple of games announced to be coming to PSVR 2.
+Alongside this, we also have more details for the first couple of games announced to be coming to PSVR 2.
 These are Pavlov Shack by Vankrupt Games and Low-Fi by Iris VR.
 Jim Ryan also claimed that "the potential market is huge" for VR.
 It seems the PSVR 2 could be even bigger than the previous iteration, and perhaps could begin welcoming in a new generation of even more VR-focused experiences.